Tunisia

 Ivory Coast

-Pictured: During a 5 mile walk through the Banco National Forest, we stopped to snap a pick with a beautiful and massive tree before heading back to the port in Abidjan.
+Pictured: During a 5 mile walk through the Banco National Forest, we stopped to snap a pic with a beautiful and massive tree before heading back to the port in Abidjan.

 Read More